 There are more tools then ever before to prevent HIV.
 You can use condoms, Pre-Exposure Prophylaxis (PrEP), Post-Exposure Prophylaxis (PEP) and undetectable viral load (UVL).
 You can use any of these options individually or combine them.

-The most effective method of HIV prevention is a undetectable viral load.
-This is when someone who is HIV positive has reduced the amount of HIV in their body by taking medication that there is zero risk of transmitting the virus even when having condomless sex.
+UVL is the most effective method of HIV prevention.
+UVL is when someone who is HIV positive has reduced the amount of HIV in their body through effective treatment to levels that cannot be detected by current tests.
+If someone has an UVL there is ZERO risk of transmitting the virus even when having condomless sex.

 Post Exposure Prophylaxis (PEP)

 If you think you may have been exposed to HIV you should consider getting PEP.
 If you think you may have exposed another person to HIV, let them know about PEP and where they can get it.